“Let us travel to Amsterdam.” was a very last-minute plan – Unusual of us! When we left Istanbul, we didn’t know what exactly to expect.

 THE PRIVATE BOATS LET YOU STOP AT THESE KINDS OF FLOATING RESTAURANTS

 Shop for cosmetics

 Brands like Mac, Clinique, and Lancome are costlier in India than in most Central European countries.
-Plus, the new brand” The RItuals “, born in Amsterdam, was a new addition to India’s wish list in 2018.
-With this wishlist and my own wish list, we headed to Leidsestraat street.
+The new brand,” The RItuals “, born in Amsterdam, was a new addition to India’s wish list in 2018.
+With this wishlist and my wishlist, we headed to Leidsestraat street.